sbrockma/std-format/README.md

         }
     }

-## Formatting Info
+## String Formatting

 Replacement field is enclosed in braces '{}' and consists of parts separated by ':'.

     {field_num:arr_1:arr_2:arr_N:elem}

 - First part (field_num) is field number.
-- Last part (elem) is element format specification.
+- Last part (elem) is format specification for element.
-- Parts between (arr_1...arr_N) are array presentations.
+- Parts between (arr_1...arr_N) are format specifications for arrays.
 - Any part can be empty string.

-Element's format specification:
+Format specification for element:

     [[fill]<^>=][+- ][z][#][0][width][,_][.precision][L][scdnbBoxXeEfF%gGaA]

-Array presentations:
+Format specification for array (and set, map, object):

     [[fill]<^>][width][dbnms]

-### Examples
+## Examples

     // Using auto field numbering
     let str = Fmt.format("{}{}", "A", "B"); // "AB"